 And this has led me to open up my teaching methods to others.
 How can I afford this?
 Ultimately, how can I afford to keep a secret?
 It doesn’t profit me.

-You have the chance now to get some of my teaching for free – my methods – by reading my report.
-Today, if you order, I will send you my free report.
+You have the chance now to get some of my teaching for free – my methods – by ordering a FREE LESSON today by filling out the form on the right hand side of this page.

 Get your FREE practice booster DVD by filling out the form on the right – see you at your mailbox!